aglorenz/Download-Repository-Utility/README.md

 - [x] Modified Tkinter ToolTips library to accept a custom function.
 This allowed button color change on mouse hover followed by a delayed tooltip.
 - [ ] Package DRU as an executable.
-- [ ] Better looking delayed tooltips with customizable color and font and border.
+- [ ] Better looking delayed tooltips with customizable color, font, and border.

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).